 I will always do my best

 Today, local Little League programs often choose to recite the Little League Pledge at the start of the season, and some recite it before every game.
-It is printed on the backs of the Little League rulebooks.
 Some local leagues also choose to play or sing the National Anthem of the country in which the game is played.

-Whether to recite the Little League Pledge, play, or sing the National Anthem, or say a prayer, is entirely up to the local league’s Board of Directors.
+Whether to recite the Little League Pledge (either partially or in its entirety), play/sing a National Anthem, or say a prayer, is entirely up to the local league’s Board of Directors.
 While many local leagues and districts include a recitation of the Little League Pledge in ceremonies, it is not, and has never been, required to be recited by any person involved with Little League Baseball or Softball.